davidrmiller/neural2d/README.md

 Document Contents
 -----------------

 Requirements
 Quick demo
+GUI interface
 How to use your own data
 The 2D in neural2d
 Topology config file format
+Topology config file examples
 Licenses

 Requirements
 ------------

+For the neural2d standalone console program:

 * C++-11 compiler
-* g++
+* Runs on Linux, Windows, and probably Mac

+For the neural2d-gui GUI:

-* The optional GUI requires Python 3.x, and QT4 (Linux) or pyQt4 (Windows).
+* Requires Python 3.x, and PyQt4
+* Runs on Linux and probably Mac and Windows

 Quick demo